 The hybrid that most Dubai offices actually deploy

 Standard 2026 Dubai SMB office network from Azizi Technologies: Cat 6a structured cabling to every desk and to every AP location, plus an enterprise WiFi mesh broadcasting on top.
 Staff connect their docked workstations and VoIP phones via ethernet (full speed, dedicated bandwidth, low latency), and connect laptops and phones via WiFi for mobility around the office.
-This hybrid handles every realistic workload, costs AED 2,500-5,000 more than wireless-only at install, and lasts twice as long.
+This hybrid handles every realistic workload, costs Request a quote more than wireless-only at install, and lasts twice as long.

 The compromise that gets called 'wireless office'